-You’ve just separated, the kids are upset, money is tight, you feel like you’ve gained an extra full time job, you’re trying to negotiate time with the kids and finances with your ex; When does it start to feel better?
+You’ve just separated, the kids are upset, money is tight, you feel like you’ve gained an extra full time job, you’re trying to negotiate time with the kids and finances with your ex; When will things get better?

 I’m sure this is a question asked by everyone in this position.
 I asked a former colleague who’d been through it, who comfortingly told me that it would be four years before everything will be sorted out…